Estapraq/sql-introduction/sql_shortLecture.md

 #<a name="crud">CRUD</a>
 ----

-# CREATE A TABLE
+## CREATE A TABLE

-If you try to create a table with an empty parenthesis.
+If you try to create a table with an empty parenthesis such as:

 ```sql
 create table emplyee()
 ```

-You will get an error says:
+You will get an error that says:

 ```
 in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ')' at line 1.
 ```

-To create a table "employee", you should have an argument in the parenthesis and should look like:
+To correctly create a table you should have an argument in the parenthesis and should look like:

 ```sql
 create table employee(id integer primary key, name text, age integer);